AndrewWiskus/HomeHack/README.md

 $ pip install -r requirements.txt

-Navigate into the HomeHack file
+Navigate into the HomeHack file and input run command

-Run file
+$ python manage.py runserver

+Copy and paste server into browser